S 門樓正宗泰式冷氣河海鮮 S Loam Mit Thai Restaurant, Bagan Samak

 Gan-Jajjang, Jjampong & Tangsuyuk~ Hong Kong Ban Jeom, Solaris Mont Kiara

-This is not a Franchise of Hong Kong Ban Jeom chains in Korea.
-The restaurant register a similar name since they are not having a branch in Malaysia.
-But the food is as good as what Hong Kong Ban Jeom offered.
+October 2016.
+First of all, this is NOT a franchise of Hong Kong Ban Jeom chains in Korea.
+The restaurant name is same as Hong Kong Banjeom but logo and signage is different from Baek Jong Won's Hong Kong Banjeom.
+However it doesn't really matter because the food is as good as what Hong Kong Ban Jeom offered.
 For those who don't know Hong Kong Ban Jeom, it is a restaurant chains selling low price but delicious Jajjangmyeon founded by Baek Jong Won.
 Baek also runs several other chains under his own brand including the Paik's coffee well know with cheap and good coffee!
+We keen to give a try since their opening because there's only one Korean-Chinese restaurant left so far at Desa Sri Hartamas.
+Order a Gan-Jajjang, Jjampong and Tangsuyuk!
+Their Jjampong (Korean spicy seafood noodle soup) is better than those Jjampong we had before.
+The amount of seafood that use to cook this bowl of Jjampong definitely worth the price we are paying for!

-This is Gan-Jajjang.
-Different from ordinary Jajjangmyeon, Gan-Jajang is dried version of Jajjangmyeon, where the black bean sauce is stir-fried with oil and cook without starch, together with cube pork meat and chopped yellow onions.
+Gan-Jajang is dried version of Jajjangmyeon, where the black bean sauce is stir-fried with oil and cook without starch, together with cube pork meat and chopped yellow onions.
 The noodle and jajjang sauce are serve separately.
 It comes with a sunny-side up fried egg too.
 The runny yolk works just well to balance the saltiness and easy to mix the sauce and the noodle.
-I prefer Gan Jajjang than normal Jajjangmyeon as I love kon-lo (dry mix in Cantonese).
+I personally prefer Gan Jajjang than normal Jajjangmyeon, And, how can we miss out Tangsuyuk when we eat Jajjangmyeon?
+The sweet and sour crispy pork gravy is slightly different than the usual one we had in Buldojang.
+Glad we have another choice of Korean Chinese Restaurant now in MK.

 Prawn Phad Thai & Thai Combo platter~ Absolute Thai, One Utama Shopping Centre

+October 2016.
 We had Thai food again!
 In fact last week, we just had Thai food at the newly open Thai Hou Sek in the same shopping centre.
-Can't help but think about Thailand and Thai Food lately as most of the FB news is about Thai King is ill and Thai peoples are praying for him by wearing pink.
-Sadly, after we placed our order, we were browsing FB for news while waiting for meal to be serve.
-That's when the news of Thai King Bhumibol Adulyadej has passed away were announced (M'sia time 4.52pm, Bangkok time 3.52pm).
+Can't help but think about Thailand and Thai Food lately as most of the news is about Thai King is ill and Thai peoples are praying for him by wearing pink.
+Sadly, after we placed our order, we saw the news of Thai King Bhumibol Adulyadej passed has away on social media platform around 4.52pm (Malaysia time).
+It is a little early for dinner, plus it's weekday, the restaurant is empty and not many customers unlike weekend it is always full house and have to wait for table.

-We had their Absolute Thai Combo Platter and Phad Thai with prawns.
+We order their Absolute Thai Combo Platter and Phad Thai with prawns.
 The combo consist of 4pcs each of Golden Royal Money Bags, Thai Fish Cakes, Crispy Spring Rolls & Prawns wrapped with Wanton Skin served with Mango Salad & 2 types of dipping sauces.
-And, we order 2 Phad Thai since we both want Phad Thai and not willing to share.
+We order two Phad Thai since we both wanted Phad Thai and don't want to share lol.
 The Thai stir-fried rice noodle with prawns is blanket with stir fried egg when it is served.
-It is a little early for dinner, plus it's weekday, the restaurant is empty and not many customers unlike weekend it is always full house and have to wait for table.
 We have a peaceful and quiet meal moment before the restaurant begin to busy again.

 Kimchi Pancake~ Kimchi Jeon 김치전